trubru/trubru.github.io/README.md

 Then I was on.
 I delivered my talk - I don’t remember much of it, but it seemed to go well.
 Then I was done, there was a round of applause, and I left the podium.

-Thank you for having me Frontend NE and thank you for the kind comments and encouragement from everyone.
+Thank you for having me at Frontend NE and for the kind comments and encouragement from everyone.

 Here are my [slides](https://github.com/trubru/trubru.github.io/blob/master/FrontEndNeAug2019.pdf).